 In this 1950s newsreel on barrel-making, the RP narrator suppresses linking /r/ in hoops are‿added:

 And here is the late TV astronomer Sir Patrick Moore suppressing linking /r/ in a picture‿of one:

-This inhibition of linking /r/ artificially converted self-conscious RP to the Deep-South-African variety of non-rhoticity.
+This inhibition of linking /r/ in self-conscious RP effectively meant switching to the Deep-South-African variety of non-rhoticity.

-So it would be pointless to tell my non-native students to avoid unwritten /r/: they don’t use it anyway.
-The scant few non-natives who do use it are those with an excellent ear who least need my input.
-Earlier this year Italian phonetician Alex Rotatori, who has extremely native-like SB pronunciation, posted a connected-speech transcription about his home town of Tarquinia, beginning tɑːkwɪniər ɪz… Alex’s transcription of unwritten /r/ isn’t a sign that he’s succumbed to the powers of darkness, it shows what a good phonetician he is.
+The very few non-natives who do use supposedly “intrusive” /r/ are those with an excellent ear who managed to sound native or very nearly so.
+Earlier this year Italian phonetician Alex Rotatori, who has extremely native-like SSB pronunciation, posted a connected-speech transcription about his home town of Tarquinia, beginning tɑːkwɪniər ɪz… Alex’s transcription of unwritten /r/ isn’t a mistake, it shows what a good phonetician he is.

 By contrast, rhotic speakers and Deep-South-Africans are remarkably tolerant of abutting vowels (or “hiatus”).
 Here’s American TV presenter Tyler Mathisen saying “the subpoenaing of phone records”:

 Arguably it’s stranger to allow sequences like this subpoen[ə.ɪ]ng than to break them up, as in SSB subpoena/r/ing.
 And Americans aren’t that happy with abutting vowels either, often crushing them into one.
 E.g. pizz’Express (which sounds like Pete’s Express), and the Obam’administration: